 St. Paul & Minneapolis DWI Lawyers

 Implied consent is a Minnesota law stating that, in the operation of a car, commercial truck or any other type of motor vehicle, it is assumed that the driver consents to possible chemical tests that measure breath, blood or urine samples to determine the level of alcohol or drugs in a person's system.

 If you have been charged with a crime and Minnesota implied consent laws played a role in your arrest, speak with a St. Paul criminal defense attorney at your earliest convenience to discuss your situation.
 If you refuse the alcohol test, you will face serious repercussions, including the revocation of your license, fines and other penalties, as if you were found guilty of DWI.

 When officers have probable cause to believe that a driver is under the influence of alcohol or drugs, they may place the suspect under arrest.
 Before initiating the procedure for a blood alcohol test, a required implied consent advisory must be read to the suspect explaining that the test is required by law, that it is illegal to refuse, that the suspect has the right to consult an attorney within a logical time frame, and that an official refusal will be recorded if delays consume too much time.

-Identify Implied Consent Traps in St. Paul
+Identifying Implied Consent Traps in the Twin Cities

 Mohammad, Schiks and Jaafar, P.A. focuses on building an ever-increasing reputation throughout the St. Paul area for legal defense of clients where implied consent laws played a role in the charges and arrest of a suspect.
 Our firm is comprised of an expert legal staff that is passionate about the need to protect the accused from unjust treatment in the legal process, including the failure of a law enforcement officer to follow proper procedures when utilizing implied consent to make an arrest or administer a blood alcohol test.